Do carpenter ants in Quebec have wings?

 Think you saw a winged ant in your backyard, or even worse, in your kitchen?
 You’re not dreaming: in Quebec, a well-known species, the carpenter ant, can be equipped with wings.

 Not all carpenter ants are winged: only males and breeding females have the ability to fly.
 Not to worry, these specimens are no more dangerous than worker ants.
 However, their presence in your home is a bad sign: you may be in the midst of an ant nest.
-Let’s take a closer look at the situation.
+EExterminateur invites you to take a closer look at the situation together.